732911129/samples/strikingly-hangman/README.md

 The progress tracking README for my creation for the Strikingly Hangman programming test.

+## improvement ideas

+- Always do vowels first
+- bigger word list
+- relax length restriction
+  - this does not work
+- There are a few stages of game.
+Vowel stage.
+  - Choose vowels until word is saturated with vowels.
+  - Then choose consonants.
+  - Sometimes the returned order is not correct.
+  - It makes sense to order by information content.
+Like the ordering should be a product of the frequency in this set, and the inverse frequency of the letter over all.
+Like term frequency inverse document frequency.
+- Okay remove vowel sort.
+- Improve indexing.
+Indexes must not separate identical letters.
+- In terms of scoring frequencies I think we should square the number of times a letter appears in a word.
+Since double letters are more valuable to us.- Significant improvements with new word list, new indexing ( a key is a letter and all its positions which is way more specific ), and increasing the weight of letters that occur in a word more than once.

+- Fallback:
+  -- When a word is not in the dictionary, we need to fall back on a model.
+  -- So basically our model is we build up freuqnecy distributions of words that partially match our indexes.
+  -- Let's try to get a bigger word list first.

 ## todo

 - DONE - sketched first part of index server.